catchsomnath/ddi-data-archivists-guide/completing-metadata.rst

                     be used by researchers.
 In cases where the recoding or derivation method was very simple, a full description can be provided here.
 For example, if variable AGE_GRP was obtained by recoding variable S1Q3, we could simply mention
                     <em>
-                        "Variable obtained by recoding the age in years provided in variable S1Q3 into age groups for years 0-4, 5-9, …, 60-64, 65 and over.
+                        “Variable obtained by recoding the age in years provided in variable S1Q3 into age groups for years 0-4, 5-9, …, 60-64, 65 and over.
-                        Code 99 indicates unknown age."
+                        Code 99 indicates unknown age.”
                     </em>
                 </p>
                 <p>
                     When the derivation method is more complex, provide here a reference to a document (and/or computer program) to be provided as an External
                     Resource.
-This will be the case for example for a variable "TOT_EXP" containing the household annual total expenditure, obtained from a household budget survey.
+This will be the case for example for a variable “TOT_EXP” containing the household annual total expenditure, obtained from a household budget survey.
 In such case, the information provided here could be:
                 </p>
                 <p>
                     <em>
-                        "This variable provides the annual household expenditure.
+                        “This variable provides the annual household expenditure.
 It was obtained by aggregating expenditure data on all goods and services, available in sections 4 to 6 of the household questionnaire.
 It contains imputed rental values for owner-occupied dwellings.
-The values have been deflated by a regional price deflator available in variable REG_DEF".
+The values have been deflated by a regional price deflator available in variable REG_DEF”.
 All values are in local currency.
 Outliers have been fixed.
 Details on the calculations are available in Appendix 2 of the Report on Data Processing, and in the Stata program
-                        "aggregates.do" available in external resources."
+                        “aggregates.do” available in external resources.”
                     </em>
                 </p>
             </td>